jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.5 Bus Mastering

 Direct bus access are available to the MC68040 and PCI cards via bus mastering.
 When a device has mastered the bus, it has control of the entire AmigaPCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset or other functions.
-The AmigaPCI bus arbiter accepts bus requests from the MC608040 and the PCI bus.
+The AmigaPCI bus arbiter accepts bus requests from the MC608040 and each device on the PCI bus.
 Each slot on the PCI bus has a dedicated bus request signal.
-The bus arbiter will grant the bus to highest priority device when the current bus cycle is complete.
-See Table 2.4.
-In the event there is not pending bus request, the MC68040 is given explicit ownership until it begins a bus cycle or a bus request from one of the PCI devices is asserted.
+The bus arbiter is designed to not allow the same device multiple back-to-back requests unless no other device is requesting the bus.
+This prevents any one device from taking exclusive ownership of the bus for long periods of time, which can result in degredation in performance.
+When there is no pending bus request, the MC68040 is given explicit ownership until it begins a bus cycle or a bus request from one of the PCI devices is asserted.

-Table 2.4.
-Bus arbitration priority.
-Device|Priority
--|-
-MC68040|0 (Greatest)
-PCI Slot 0|1
-PCI Slot 1|2
-PCI Slot 2|3
-PCI Slot 3|4 (Least)

 #### 2.5.1 MC68040 as a Bus Driver